prijindal/loop-quine/readme.md

-This python Program outputs a javascript file which outputs the original python program
+This python Program outputs a javascript file which outputs a php code which outputs the original python program

 It is based on the idea put foreword in https://github.com/mame/quine-relay